glouw/blog/_posts/2020-07-12-Generic-Lists,-Queues,-And-Stacks.md

 layout: post
 ---

-This post will outline a generic solution to lists, queues, and stacks (the latter two simply being a simple rename of the first) in C99.
+This post will outline a generic solution to lists, queues, and stacks in C99.

-Other data structures (trees, hash maps, and the lot) will come at a later date.

 ## Doubly Linked Lists